WICG/file-handling/explainer.md

 }
 ```
 An application could then choose to handle these files however it chose.
 For example, it could save the file handle to disk and create a URL to address the launched file, allowing users to navigate back to a file.

+When the user uninstalls this web application, registered file handles and icons will be properly uninstalled as well.

 For more advanced use cases, such as opening a file in an existing window or displaying a notification, applications can add a [launch event handler](https://github.com/WICG/sw-launch/blob/master/explainer.md).